-A FEMALE CHIEF ENGINEER BREAKS THROUGH CONVENTIONAL BOUNDARIES WITH THE NEW LEXUS UX
+A FEMALE CHIEF ENGINEER BREAKS THROUGH CONVENTIONAL BOUNDARIES

 A DYNAMIC TAKE ON LUXURY DRIVING

 The Lexus UX is all about distinctive design, to delight the urban explorer seeking a contemporary, dynamic take on luxury driving.
 The brains behind this new approach?
 Chika Kako, Executive Vice President of Lexus International and Lexus' first female chief engineer.
-She explains: ‘The aim for the UX was not to conform to the established, solid crossover look, but to create a compact design that is both strong and stylish, breaking with the conventions of the segment to deliver something more distinctive and dynamic.’
+She explains: ‘The aim for the UX was not to conform to the established, solid SUV look, but to create a compact design that is both strong and stylish, breaking with the conventions of the segment to deliver something more distinctive and dynamic.’

 The inspiration came from Japanese culture, setting out to eliminate the conventional boundaries between exterior and interior design.
 Kako created a wide horizon and excellent front visibility to bring the driver closer to the world they’re exploring, and make the UX easy to manoeuvre in the city.
 She believes the vehicle’s interior is particularly important as that’s where driver and car connect.
 She therefore ensured the UX cabin was made with high quality materials and leather upholstery showcasing ‘Sashiko’, a quilting technique used in martial arts uniforms.